-If you enjoyed listening to the audiobooks but don’t feel like having stacks of CDs laying around, look at your local library or try a subscription based service like Audible on Amazon.
-It can make car rides or doctors appointments more fun, just make sure you bring the headphones.
-If you’re not sure, your kids will give audiobooks a try, then try the 30 day free trial of Audible or sign up for Audible Gold.
+If you enjoyed listening to the audiobooks but didn’t feel like having stacks of CDs lying around, look at your local library or try a subscription-based service like Audible on Amazon.
+It can make car rides or doctor’s appointments more fun; just make sure you bring the headphones.
+If you’re not sure, your kids will give audiobooks a try, then try the 30-day-free trial of Audible or sign up for Audible Gold.

 What audiobooks did your kids enjoy?

 I am an Amazon Associate.
 Every time you click and purchase from these links, I earn a small percentage which goes towards creating my art and writing my blogs.
 Thanks 🙂